 However, this is no longer a necessity, as there’s now a way to accomplish the same goal with no coding whatsoever.
 The rest of this article will be dedicated to showing you the different ways you can create a custom single post template.

-How to Create a Custom Single Post Template Manually
+How to Create a Custom WordPres Single Post Template With Coding

 Before you proceed, you should make sure you’re using a child theme.
 This will enable you to edit your current theme without potentially losing those changes when you carry out an update to it.